[Webinar] How Talkdesk Runs Enterprise-Grade OpenTofu with Spacelift

 Rather than creating a single role that encompasses all possible permissions for every function, it’s recommended to create a dedicated role for each function.
 This role should include only the required permissions needed to fulfill its specific task, and no more.

-5. Enforce Multi-Factor Authentication for IAM Users
+5. Enforce Multi-Factor Authentication (MFA) for IAM users

 To enable MFA for an IAM user, you can navigate to the IAM console and follow the prompts to set up MFA.
 It’s also possible to mandate the use of MFA across your entire AWS account or organization by creating a dedicated policy.